kubernetes-retired/heapster/README.md

 Heapster can run on a Kubernetes cluster using a number of backends.
 Some common choices:
 - [InfluxDB](docs/influxdb.md)
-- [Stackdriver Monitoring Logging](docs/google.md) for Google Cloud Platform
+- [Stackdriver Monitoring and Logging](docs/google.md) for Google Cloud Platform
 - [Other backends](docs/)

 ### Running Heapster on OpenShift